Rohit-0611/Gen-AI-Banking/README.md

 ## Credits
 We would like to acknowledge the contributions of our team and the open-source community for making this project possible.
 We also extend our thanks to Google for their excellent language model.
-The YouTube Channel Codebasics helped me to work on this Project and better understand the concepts. https://www.youtube.com/watch?v=nAmC7SoVLd8&list=PLeo1K3hjS3uu0N_0W6giDXzZIcB07Ng_F
+The YouTube Channel Codebasics helped me to work on this Project and better understand the concepts [YouTube-codebasic](https://www.youtube.com/watch?v=nAmC7SoVLd8&list=PLeo1K3hjS3uu0N_0W6giDXzZIcB07Ng_F)